-If a child has a repeated number of unauthorised absences, or when attendance falls below 95%, the school will review their attendance and the parent/carer may receive a level 1 attendance letter or contact from the Attendance Officer.
+If a child has a repeated number of unauthorised absences, or when attendance falls below 96%, attendance will be reviewed and the parent/carer may receive a level 1 attendance letter or contact from the Attendance Officer.
 In this instance, the child's attendance will be monitored for a period of 4 weeks with the expectation of 100% attendance.
 If it does not improve, the case will escalate and parent/carer will be invited to an Attendance Support Meeting.